mashaka/Inspiry/README.md

 You can see an example of an algorithm's execution and uderstand the data format with a help of [tests](https://github.com/mashaka/Inspiry/tree/master/tests).

 Major algorithm keypoints:
-* Receives as input information user's post from [Instagram API](https://www.instagram.com/developer/).
+* Receives as input information user's post from [Instagram API](https://www.instagram.com/developer/) and [Twitter API](https://dev.twitter.com/rest/public).
 * Returns list of instances of the [Trip class](https://github.com/mashaka/Inspiry/blob/master/algo/trip.py).
 * Updates geodata in posts using [osm_rg_wikidata library](https://github.com/Scitator/osm_rg/tree/wikidata) that uses [Wikidata Query](https://query.wikidata.org/) as source for geodata.
 * Finds change of countries and cities.